vahidalvandi/v2ray-docker-compose/README.md

 # V2Ray Docker Compose

-This repository contains sample Docker Compose files to run V2Ray upstream and bridge servers.
+This repository contains sample Docker Compose files to run the V2Ray upstream, bridge, and CDN-ready servers.

 > **Note**
 > If you need to manage your users and their usage, see [Outline Bridge Server](https://github.com/miladrahimi/outline-bridge-server) instead.